100 day ab challenge to flatten & tone

 Focus on improving your abs with this 100 day ab challenge.
 There are 5 exercises which between them will work all of the ab muscles, for a flat, trained look.
 You’ll get up to 90 reps a day by the end of the challenge, but you’ll work up to it gradually, increasing your strength and endurance as you go along.

 The challenge is split into blocks of 6 days – 5 days of exercise and one rest day.
 On each of the exercise days you do a different combination of 3 exercises and the number of reps increases with each block.
-The schedule is here in the post and you can also get a printable PDF version (see below).
+The schedule tells you which exercises to do each day and how many reps you should do.
+Exercise instructions are below the schedule.

-You will need an exercise mat, or some other sort of cushioning for your back, such as a folded blanket.
+You will need an exercise mat, or some other sort of cushioning for your back.
+See an exercise mat buying guide here.

 Before you do this workout, please read these general exercise guidelines.